Own-Data-Privateer/hoardy-web/README.md

 Not just the last 3 months, but from the beginning of time you start using it.

 Practically speaking, you [install `Hoardy-Web`'s extension/add-on into your web browser](#quickstart) and just browse the web normally while it passively, in background, captures and archives `HTTP` requests and responses your web browser does in the process.
-The extension has a lot configuration options to help you tweak what should or should not be archived, provides indicators that can help you fully capture each page you do want to archive (it can notify you when some parts of a page failed to load in various ways), and has a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless you explicitly configure it to do otherwise to, e.g., minimize writes to disk instead).
+The extension has a lot configuration options to help you tweak what should or should not be archived, provides indicators that can help you fully capture each page you do want to archive (it can notify you when some parts of a page failed to load), and has a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless you explicitly configure it to do otherwise to, e.g., minimize writes to disk instead).

 You can then view, replay, mirror, scrape, and/or index your archived data later by [using `Hoardy-Web`'s own tool set](./tool/), by plugging these tools into others, and/or by parsing and processing its [outputs](./doc/data-on-disk.md) with your own tools.